 At the University of Maryland Medical Center, we are committed to helping you be successful at breastfeeding your baby.
-We have lactation experts on staff at all times, and offer breastfeeding classes and support groups for moms receiving care at UMMC.
+We offer lactation consultant services to support you whether you want to breastfeed, pump or aren't sure yet.

 Breastfeeding Benefits for Babies

-- It';s backed with the nutrients and vitamins babies need—so much so that babies don’t need any other food but breast milk for the first six months of life
+- Is packed with the nutrients and vitamins babies need — so much so that babies don't need any other food but breast milk for the first six months of life

 - Protects against infections and viruses like the flu